d3/d3-geo-projection/README.md

 [<img src="https://raw.githubusercontent.com/d3/d3-geo-projection/4/img/bonne.png" width="480" height="250">](http://bl.ocks.org/mbostock/3734313)

 The Bonne pseudoconical equal-area projection.
 The [Werner projection](http://bl.ocks.org/mbostock/a7ae83252305ed4d54d4) is a limiting form of the Bonne projection with a standard parallel at ±90°.
+The default center assumes the default [parallel](#bonne_parallel) of 45° and should be changed if a different parallel is used.

 <a href="#bonne_parallel" name="bonne_parallel">#</a> <i>bonne</i>.<b>parallel</b>([<i>parallel</i>])